-To design the compensation circuit, a target crossover frequency $f{\mathbb{C}}$ for close loop must be selected.
+To design the compensation circuit, a target crossover frequency $f{\rm C}$ for close loop must be selected.
 The system crossover frequency is where control loop has unity gain.
 The crossover frequency is also called the converter bandwidth.
 Generally a higher bandwidth means faster response to load transient.
 However, the bandwidth should not be too high because of system stability concern.
 When designing the compensation loop, converter stability under all line and load condition must be considered.

 Usually, it is recommended to set the bandwidth to be less than 1/10 of switching frequency.
-AOZ1094 operates at a fixed switching frequency range from 350kHz to 600kHz.
-It is recommended to choose a crossover frequency less than 30kHz.